GyodaiDDA/psychonnect/README.md

 # 🧠 Psychonnect

-**Psychonnect** is a RESTful API developed in Ruby on Rails for managing psychiatric treatment, allowing control of medical prescriptions, patients, doctors and medications.
+Psychonnect is a Ruby on Rails API for managing psychiatric treatments.
+It allows doctors to prescribe medications to patients while keeping track of dose changes and treatment history.

 ---

 ## ✨ Features

-- Create, list, edit and delete **medications**
+- CRUD for **medications**
-- Create **medical prescriptions**, with logic of:
+- Create and update **prescriptions** with dose change detection
-  - Detect dose changes
-  - History by time and substance
-  - Automatic relationship between doctor and patient when prescribing
-- History and current treatment by patient
+- Patient treatment history and current regimen
-- Register **users** with roles: `admin`, `physician` and `patient`
+- User management with roles: `admin`, `physician` and `patient`
+- JWT based authentication and role authorization
-- Authentication with **JWT**
+- RSpec test suite with Swagger documentation
-- **Role-based authorization**
-- **Test coverage with RSpec and Rswag**

 ---